ajayambule2003/Java-Practical/README.md

 26.Java program to array rotation

-27.JJava program to find the trace and normal of the given matrix
+27.Java program to find the trace and normal of the given matrix

+28.Java program to Remove zeros from a given String